Severson-Group/AMDS/Mainboard/docs/README.md

 ## Systems on Board

-Per the block diagram above, the motherboard is made of several systems, as explained below.
+Per the block diagram above, the mainboard is made of several systems, as explained below.

 ### STM32F7 Microcontroller